professor-jon-white/COSC_352_FALL_2025/amit_bhattarai/project4/README.md

 # Project 4: Baltimore Homicide Data Analysis

-This project analyzes Baltimore City homicide data using Scala.
+This project analyzes Baltimore City homicide data using Scala and Docker.

 ## How to Run

-Run the analysis by executing the shell script:
+Run the analysis using:

 ```bash
 ./run.sh